Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] SublimeText-Markdown, & other plugins for programs...
 - [ ] Repair broken desktop icons (VLC...
 - [ ] Fonts
+- [ ] Codium does not work because of the folder . in the root